 10. Planting Too Many Plants or Trees

 Planting too many plants or trees too close to each other will cause them to compete for food, water, and sunlight.
 This will cause some to flourish and some to die.
-Avoid this by planting plants that do not spread and account for a tree’s largest potential size.
+Avoid this by strategically planting plants while accounting for a tree’s potential size.

 11. Building or Covering the Roots

 Storing harsh chemicals or building over a tree's roots will damage them and cause the tree to die.
 Think of a tree’s roots as their organ system.
-They are what keeps them alive and healthy.
-Even soil can be too heavy and suffocate the tree roots.
-It is best to use a light covering of mulch to cover the roots.
+They are what keeps them alive and healthy and when the roots fail to work properly the tree will eventually decline and die.
+Avoid building a structure over tree roots, excavating on and around the tree trunk, parking or storing equipment over the root zone.

 12. Salting Near The Tree